Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

 - WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy are all implementing invasive alien-clearing activities.

-- The Kogelberg Biosphere is also working with the Greater Cape Town Water Fund, which is funded by The Nature Conservancy (an American non-profit organisation).
+- The Kogelberg Biosphere is also working with the Greater Cape Town Water Fund, and is a member of the this fund’s Operational and Data Working Group.
+The Greater Cape Town Water Fund is funded by The Nature Conservancy (an American non-profit organisation).
 This fund is bringing partners together around the common goal of restoring the surface water and aquifer catchments which supply Cape Town’s water.
+The Kogelberg Biosphere is also a member of the steering committee of the Boland-Groot Winterhoek Strategic Water Source Collective.

 Donate